 When travelling for the holidays it is important to ensure that you do everything possible to avoid mechanical failures that could put you into harm’s way.
 As you prepare to travel, particularly if long distances are involved, here’s a quick list of items that demand your attention:

 - Check your tires.
-Blowouts are a common cause of highway accidents—so make sure your tires are in good working condition, and that they are appropriate for the type of climate you’ll be traveling to for your visit.
+Tire blowouts are a common cause of highway accidents—so make sure your tires are in good working condition, and that they are appropriate for the type of climate you’ll be traveling to for your visit.
 Checking the tire tread and tire pressure is mandatory; it’s recommended that tires be kept at the manufacturer’s recommended pressure level for safety reasons and also to increase fuel efficiency for each mile traveled.
 To check if your tires need to be replaced, insert a quarter into the tire treads with the Washington head toward the tire.
 If no portion of the head is covered, the tire is below 1/8 of an inch and it is recommended that you replace your tire immediately.
-It is also recommended that you register your tires with their manufacturer to ensure that you will promptly receive any safety recall
+It is also recommended that you register your tires with their manufacturer to ensure that you will promptly receive any safety recall on defective tires.

 - Don’t over-pack the sleigh.
 Vehicles actually have a payload capacity, and that should not be ignored.
 Check your owner’s manual to determine your vehicle’s maximum weight—and make sure your vehicle isn’t so full that you cannot see clearly out of all windows.
 Use an external luggage carrier or rack to carry larger items that might otherwise obstruct your view.